zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     * **safIdt**

-       This value specifies that the application recognizes the SAF IDT scheme and fills the `X-SAF-Token` header with the token produced by the Saf IDT provider implementation.
+       This value specifies that the service accepts SAF IDT, and expects that the token produced by the SAF IDT provider implementation is in the `X-SAF-Token` header.
+It is necessary to provide a service APPLID in the `authentication.applid` parameter.

-       For more information, see [SAF IDT provider](implement-new-saf-provider.md)
+       For more information, see [SAF IDT provider].(implement-new-saf-provider.md)

     * **x509**